Trump angers UK with truculent tweet to May after sharing far-right videos

 Islamist militants have carried out several major attacks in Britain this year that have killed a total of 36 people, including a bombing in Manchester and two attacks on bridges in London in which victims were rammed with vehicles and stabbed.

-Trump initially addressed his tweet to a Twitter handle that was not May‘s, though he later retweeted to the British leader’s correct account.
+Trump initially addressed his rebuke to a Twitter handle that was not May‘s, though he later retweeted to the British leader’s correct account.

-Always a pillar of Britain’s foreign policy, the so-called “special relationship” with Washington has taken on added importance as Britain prepares to leave the European Union in 2019.
+Always a pillar of Britain’s foreign policy, the so-called “special relationship” with Washington has taken on added importance as Britain prepares to leave the European Union in 2019 and seeks new major trade deals.

 Since Trump became president, May has gone out of her way to cultivate a good relationship with him.

-She was the first foreign leader to visit him after his inauguration, and they were filmed emerging from the White House holding hands.

-She later said that Trump took her hand in a gentlemanly gesture as they walked down a ramp.
+She was the first foreign leader to visit him after his inauguration in January, and they were filmed emerging from the White House holding hands.
+She later said Trump took her hand in a gentlemanly gesture as they walked down a ramp.

-But she angered Trump’s many critics in Britain then by extending an invitation to make a state visit to Britain with all the pomp and pageantry it brings including a formal banquet with Queen Elizabeth.
+But she angered his many critics in Britain then by extending an invitation to make a state visit to Britain with all the pomp and pageantry it brings including a formal banquet with Queen Elizabeth.

-Despite repeated calls from opposition lawmakers to cancel this, Rudd said the invitation still stood although a timing had not been agreed.
-She also said the close U.S.-British relationship which allowed the intelligence agencies to share information was vital and had saved lives.

-“RACIST”

-Brendan Cox, the husband of lawmaker Jo Cox who was murdered in 2016 by a far-right extremist and Justin Welby, the spiritual head of the Anglican Church, were among those expressing outrage at Trump’s latest tweet.
+London’s mayor, Sadiq Khan, said May should withdraw the offer of a state visit.
+“After this latest incident, it is increasingly clear that any official visit at all from President Trump to Britain would not be welcomed,” Khan, who has clashed on Twitter with Trump, said.

-Lawmakers from the across the political divide were also united in condemnation.
+British lawmakers held an urgent session to discuss Trump’s tweets, with parliamentarians from across the political divide united in condemnation.

-“By sharing it, he is either a racist, incompetent or unthinking, or all three,” opposition Labour lawmaker Stephen Doughty said.
+“By sharing it (the videos), he is either a racist, incompetent or unthinking, or all three,” opposition Labour lawmaker Stephen Doughty said.
 Britain’s Middle East minister Alistair Burt tweeted: “The White House tweets are both alarming and despairing tonight.
 This is so not where the world needs to go.”

+Despite repeated calls from opposition lawmakers to cancel the state visit, Home Secretary (interior minister) Amber Rudd said the invitation still stood although a timing had not been agreed.

+“RACIST”

+Outside parliament, there was more harsh criticism from the likes of Brendan Cox, the husband of lawmaker Jo Cox who was murdered in 2016 by a far-right extremist and Justin Welby, the spiritual head of the Anglican Church.

+The U.S. ambassador to London Woody Johnson wrote on Twitter he had relayed concerns to Washington.
+“The U.S. & UK have a long history of speaking frankly with each other, as all close friends do,” he said.

 The videos shared by Trump purported to show a group of people who were Muslims beating a teenage boy to death, battering a boy on crutches and destroying a Christian statue.